ElderINTERalliance/WikiRaces/README.md

 - make levels submit data on level clear
 	- log that data to database
 - create leaderboard that loads level data and views it.
+- replace JSDOM with custom formatter
+- add wikipedia attribution at the bottom of each page